With the viability of online programming top-of-mind in strike negotiations, stations are showing an interest in pursuing new models.

-“It’s a whirlwind; all of this has happened in the last 30 days,” says CTD president and COO John Nogawski of the first Web-based show he has ever originated.
-“I’ve been launching TV shows for a long time, and this ranks up there with one of the fastest-paced launches I’ve ever been involved in.”
+"It’s a whirlwind.
+All of this has happened in the last 30 days," CTD president and chief operating officer John Nogawski said of the first Web-based show he has ever originated.
+"I’ve been launching TV shows for a long time, and this ranks up there with one of the fastest-paced launches I’ve ever been involved in."

-The contest, from Madison Road Entertainment, Madonna’s Maverick Entertainment and James Bruce Productions, will premiere on Feb.
+The contest -- from Madison Road Entertainment, Madonna’s Maverick Entertainment and James Bruce Productions -- will premiere Feb.
 4 on stations in more than 70 markets.
 It gives aspiring actors, singers, models and other talent the chance to come to Hollywood and land real entertainment jobs.

 During the contest, each day of the week will feature a different performance category.
-Wannabes can parade their talent videos online, and each day the person with the most online votes wins a trip to Hollywood to audition for a job.
-The Hollywood trip will be shot and produced into a short segment that will also be streamed online.
+Wanna-bes can parade their talent videos online, and each day, the person with the most online votes wins a trip to Hollywood to audition for a job.
+The Hollywood trips will be shot and produced into short segments that will also be streamed online.

-Stations signing up commit to both prominent Website placement and on-air promotions, and have the opportunity to monetize the contest by selling local sponsorships.
+Stations signing up commit to both prominent Web-site placement and on-air promotions, and they have the opportunity to monetize the contest by selling local sponsorships.

 CTD began by targeting Entertainment Tonight affiliate stations, as the syndicated newsmagazine will act as a promotional partner for the 13-week contest, including pushing it on-air during weekend airings.

-“[Stations] don’t have to have the stress of how to position it with advertisers; the first thing out of their mouth is ET and that helps a lot,” Nogawski says.
+"[Stations] don’t have to have the stress of how to position it with advertisers; the first thing out of their mouth is ET, and that helps a lot," Nogawski said.

-Broadcasters on board include CBS Stations Group, Gannett, Young Broadcasting, Cox, Belo, Post-Newsweek, Sinclair, Scripps-Howard, Clear Channel, Gray Television, Barrington Broadcasting, Raycom, New Vision, Morgan Murphy, Local TV and LIN-TV.
+Broadcasters on board include CBS Stations Group, Gannett, Young Broadcasting, Cox Television, Belo, Post-Newsweek, Sinclair Broadcast Group, Scripps-Howard, Clear Channel Communications, Gray Television, Barrington Broadcasting, Raycom Media, New Vision, Morgan Murphy, Local TV and LIN TV.